-Our best-performing network was the RNN, which has the highest accuracy, joint second-best training time, and most stable training.
-The FNN has the fastest training time but the lowest accuracy, the most significant variability in accuracy and often suffers from overfitting.
-CNN and RCNN obtain similar accuracies; however, RCNN is the slowest network, while CNN has the most consistent final loss but the greatest fluctuations in loss per epoch.
+Table~\ref{tab:network_comparison} shows the average MSE of five runs trained for 100 epochs on real data and the training time for one epoch for each decoder.
+Our best-performing network was the recurrent network, with the highest accuracy, joint second-best training time, and most stable training.
+The linear network has the fastest training time but the lowest accuracy, the most significant variability in accuracy and often suffers from overfitting.
+Convolutional and recurrent convolutional networks obtain similar accuracies; however, recurrent convolution is the slowest, while the convolutional network has the most consistent final loss but the most significant fluctuations in loss per epoch.
 The loss functions for one training run per network can be seen in Appendix~\ref{appendix:decoder_loss}.

-We adopt the RNN trained for 200 epochs on synthetic data as our benchmark approach for the rest of the report.
+We adopt the recurrent network trained for 200 epochs on synthetic data as our benchmark approach for the rest of the report.
 However, as the synthetic data has greater diversity and no noise, the network can generalise better; therefore, we reduce the dropout probability to 0.1\% and remove dropout from one of the linear layers.
-The RNN has a final MSE of $1.06 \times 10^{-5}$.
+The recurrent network has a final MSE of $1.06 \times 10^{-5}$.

-Next, we investigate six scenarios in which we compare the training method of supervised learning vs semi-supervised.
-We also compare the network performance on synthetic and real spectra with fitted parameters.
+Next, we investigate six scenarios in which we compare the training method for the encoder of supervised learning vs semi-supervised.
+We also compare the network's performance on synthetic and real spectra with fitted parameters.
 The three training scenarios are:

 \begin{itemize} \item Encoder trained with an MSE loss on the parameters for a supervised approach. \item Encoder trained using the reconstructions loss from a previously trained decoder for an unsupervised approach. \item Combination of the previous two where the parameter loss has a relative weighting of $0.01$ for a semi-supervised approach. \end{itemize}